Formulating Shampoo Part 3: Customize For Hair Type

 Use plant extracts known for benefits to the hair like rosemary, hibiscus, horsetail, nettles and bamboo.

 Use plant oils at a minimum.
-Plant oils can easily adhere to the hair and weigh the hair down.
-If a high percentage of plant oil is used, an emulsifier may be needed.
+Plant oils easily adhere to the hair and weigh the hair down.
+Most hair types can’t handle plant oil in shampoo.
+Type 4 hair can have shampoo with plant oil.
+Oils also decrease the foaming of the shampoo.

 Use scent from plants like essential oils and plant-based fragrances.